MaxLeap/Docs/en/Android/GettingStarted/ExistingProject.md

  1. Connect project to MaxLeap app

-Call `LASConfig.initialize` from the `onCreate` method of your Application class to set your Application ID and REST API Key:
+Call `MaxLeap.initialize` from the `onCreate` method of your Application class to set your Application ID and REST API Key:

 ```java
  	import android.app.Application;